liekekuiper/AgingMicrobiome/README.md

 # AgingMicrobiome
 This is the CHARGE collaboration to detect an aging signature in the human stool microbiome.

 American cohorts can use the Qiita environment to perform the preprocessing steps.
-Preprocessed data is expected to be called
+Preprocessed data is expected to be called `feature.table.gg2-2022.10.qza` and the corresponding taxonomy file `df.gg2.taxonomy.qza`.

 For European cohorts, this is due to the GDPR forbidden; hence, preprocessing should be performed locally.